Tautulli/Tautulli/API.md

 ```
 Required parameters:
+    None

+Optional parameters:
     rating_key (int):       1234
                             (Note: Must be the movie, show, season, artist, or album rating key)
-Optional parameters:
-    service (str):          imgur or cloudinary
+    service (str):          'imgur' or 'cloudinary'
-                            (Note: Defaults to service in Image Hosting setting)
+    delete_all (bool):      'true' to delete all images form the service

 Returns:
     json: